 Chris Waddell, Paralympic Medal Winner, Speaks to Upper School Students

-Today during Pioneer Period, IDEAL’s Upper School welcomed the founder of One Revolution Foundation Chris Waddell to the Upper School as our first guest speaker of the school year.
+On Thursday, October 12, during Pioneer Period, IDEAL’s Upper School welcomed the founder of One Revolution Foundation Chris Waddell to the Upper School as our first guest speaker of the school year.
 Mr. Waddell is one of the most decorated male mono skiers in Paralympic history, winning 13 medals over four games, and spending a total of 11 years on the US Disabled Ski Team.
 Mr. Waddell’s presentation focused on resilience and optimism, encouraging students to see obstacles as opportunities for growth and learning, instead of roadblocks.
 In addition to highlighting the 4 S’s of Resilience: Self, Situation, Support, and Strategy, Mr. Waddell helped students practice the inspirational quotation, "It's not what happens to you; it's what you do with it.

 Lower School Identity Museum